Open menu

 2.2 Speed up Third-Party Scripts Execution

 Many Magento sites are filled with different third-party tags and analytics, which may keep the thread busy and the store unresponsive for some time.
-This negatively affects interaction latency.
+This negatively affects user interaction latency.

 The main idea about it is prioritizing loading web elements that provide the greatest value to the users over those that can be loaded at the end of the line.